 ACADEMIC MANAGEMENT INSTITUTE, 2021-22 WILL BE HYBRID, INCLUDING 3 VIRTUAL AND 1 IN-PERSON SESSION.

 We would like to invite your institution to participate in the thirty-sixth annual Academic Management Institute (AMI) for women in higher education this coming fall.
 You are eligible to recommend up to four women from your campus to participate in this important leadership program.
 We suggest you choose women who show potential to assume or advance their leadership positions at your institution and who can commit to attending each session.
 Each session this year will include relevant curriculum to our current COVID-19 realities and will be designed to prepare participants to navigate higher education during an increasingly uncertain time in our history.

-AMI, 2021-2022 has been designed to include 4 virtual sessions featuring presentations and workshops delivered by higher education leaders and subject experts from Colorado and Wyoming.
+AMI, 2021-2022 has been designed to include 3 virtual sessions and one in-person session featuring presentations and workshops delivered by higher education leaders and subject experts from Colorado and Wyoming.
 The year-long institute will also include the optional opportunity to attend the AMI Reunion on June 10, 2022, which we hope will be held in person.
-This year's institute, as with last year's institute, will require no travel.
 These sessions will include special breakouts for in-depth discussions as well as networking and building connections.
 The bonus program is attendance at the reunion next summer, which is optional.
 Topics for this year’s institute include responding to equity needs, engaging issues of diversity and inclusion, developing effective leadership and management skills, managing emergencies, navigating campus politics, and enhancing campus-wide strategic planning.
 Additionally, each participant will have the opportunity to apply this knowledge by completing a project at her home institution and by interviewing senior level administrators on campus.

 The fee of $600 per person covers five days of programs along with an additional day of training and development at the optional reunion.
 This high-quality professional development opportunity allows your campus to invest in its future.
 An invoice will be mailed to your office after you send your nominations.